RX (The Gifted)

 "rX" is the second episode of the American television series The Gifted, based on Marvel Comics' X-Men properties.
 It is connected to the X-Men film series, and follows two parents who take their family on the run after discovering their children's mutant abilities.
 The episode was written by series creator Matt Nix, and directed by Len Wiseman.

 Stephen Moyer and Amy Acker star as Reed and Caitlin Strucker, parents on the run, alongside Sean Teale, Natalie Alyn Lind, Percy Hynes White, Coby Bell, Jamie Chung, Blair Redford, and Emma Dumont.
 Wiseman joined the series as an executive producer and director in August 2017.
 Showrunner Matt Nix wanted the episode to continue the story of the series' pilot rather than begin a new story, focusing on the ramifications of the prior episode including the overuse of abilities by Chung's Blink.
 The episode introduces several significant guest stars for the season, including Garret Dillahunt as Roderick Campbell and Elena Satine as Dreamer.

 "rX" aired on Fox on October 9, 2017.
 It was watched by 3.79 million viewers, and received mostly positive reviews from critics, who thought it continued the momentum from the first episode.
-Praise also went to the expanded role for Acker and for the shower scene where Polaris's (Dumont) green hair is revealed.